 Native American hoop and powwow dancer Violet Duncan is known for her acclaimed storytelling and performances across the world.
 Duncan, who facilitates workshops to promote spiritual wellness and cultural education across the US, Canada, and Europe, is a proud member of the Plains Cree of Kehewin Cree Nation & Taino.
 She held the title of Miss Indian World in 2006 and was featured in Nelly Furtado’s music video Big Hoopsas the Native American Fancy Dancer.
 After becoming the mother of four children, Duncan saw a need for Native American representation in literature.
 Duncan took it upon herself to author the children’s books When We Dance and Let’s Hoop Dance!.

-Please thank these 2020 sponsors for bringing artists from around the globe into schools!
+Please thank these 2021 sponsors and grantos for bringing artists from around the globe to schools and community organizations!